TerryAckee/TonDigitStream/README.md

-## Here I display Peer to Peer success competency and secure operation when first time
+## Here I display Peer to Peer success competency and secure operations
+not breaking code keeping it functional while continually intergrating a series of adjustment deployments to  [-my peer's-] code

 https://github.com/user-attachments/assets/53b36be3-021c-4c5d-a151-c8ab4e24a489